University Hospitals Bristol and Weston NHS Foundation Trust

-The University Hospitals Bristol and Weston NHS Foundation Trust (UHBW) is a National Health Service foundation trust in Bristol and Weston-super-Mare, England.
-The trust runs Bristol Royal Infirmary, Bristol Heart Institute, Bristol Royal Hospital for Children, Bristol Eye Hospital, South Bristol Community Hospital, Bristol Haematology and Oncology Centre, St Michael's Hospital, University of Bristol Dental Hospital and, since 1 April 2020, Weston General Hospital.
+The University Hospitals Bristol and Weston NHS Foundation Trust (UHBW) was a National Health Service foundation trust in Bristol and Weston-super-Mare, England.
+The trust ran Bristol Royal Infirmary, Bristol Heart Institute, Bristol Royal Hospital for Children, Bristol Eye Hospital, South Bristol Community Hospital, Bristol Haematology and Oncology Centre, St Michael's Hospital, University of Bristol Dental Hospital and, from 1 April 2020, Weston General Hospital.

+On 1 July 2026, the trust merged with North Bristol NHS Trust to form Bristol NHS Foundation Trust.

 History

 The United Bristol Healthcare NHS Trust was established on 21 December 1990, taking over the management of Bristol Royal Infirmary and associated sites from the Bristol and Weston Health Authority.
-In June 2008, the Trust achieved NHS foundation trust status, becoming University Hospitals Bristol NHS Foundation Trust.
+In June 2008, the trust achieved NHS foundation trust status, becoming University Hospitals Bristol NHS Foundation Trust.

-The Trust agreed in 2011 that breast and urology services would pass to North Bristol NHS Trust during 2012, while in 2013–14 children's services, paediatric burns and neurosciences would transfer from North Bristol to the Trust.
+The trust agreed in 2011 that breast and urology services would pass to North Bristol NHS Trust during 2012, while in 2013–14 children's services, paediatric burns and neurosciences would transfer from North Bristol to the trust.

 In January 2018, it was announced that University Hospitals Bristol NHS Foundation Trust was to merge with Weston Area Health NHS Trust, which runs the district general hospital in Weston-super-Mare, 19 mi southwest of Bristol.
 This was formally completed on 1 April 2020, creating the University Hospitals Bristol and Weston NHS Foundation Trust.

+In March 2026, the trust announced plans to merge with North Bristol NHS Trust to create Bristol NHS Foundation Trust.
+The two trusts officially merged on 1 July 2026.